 There exists several lists of the «Filles du roi» but it is most probable that no two of them are identical because of identification criteria and sources differ between researchers.
 The PRDH is widely recognized for its work on the French-Canadian population of Quebec from the onset of the first permanent European settlement and it is thus normal we make our own list available.

 Were considered here only those Filles du roi who married and settled, given the incomplete information available for those who remained single.
 Based on the information at our disposal in March 2013, we arrived at a total of 727 names.
-It is impossible to affirm that it represents the full and certain identification of the group, because the sometimes ambiguous nature of the information makes some choices open to discussion.
-We will gladly accept any comment or new information which could bring us to adding or removing some names from our list.
-For example, we received information from Mona-Andrée rainville in March 2014 which proved Mathurine Thibailt was not a Fille du Roi and we removed her from our list, which nows total 726 names.
+But the full and certain identification of the group is never assured, because the sometimes ambiguous nature of the information makes some choices open to discussion.
+Thus, new information received from Mona-Andrée Rainville and Marcel Fournier has reduced our list to 716 names.
+We will continue to gladly accept any comment or new information which could bring us to adding or removing some names from our list.